 Looking for a new boat?
 Check out our current listings for sale.

 Here’s a list of items that you absolutely need to have with you every time you’re out on a boat.

 Passport & Boating Documents

-Make sure your insurance papers, boating licence, and registration are all on board, as well as some form of photo ID, particularly your passport if you will be boating internationally.
-Read about what type of boating licences are required.
+Make sure your insurance papers, boating license, and registration are all on board, as well as some form of photo ID, particularly your passport if you will be boating internationally.
+Read about what type of boating licenses are required.

 Try and get everything into soft-sided luggage like a duffel bag or backpack in order to maximize storage space on board.
 Hard luggage is more difficult to fit into closets and cabinets.

 Items of importance, such as your wallet, cash, keys, passport, prescription meds, credit cards, and phone should all be stored in a small bag that is easy to grab and go in the case of an emergency.
 Also include in this bag a printed list of emergency contact names and phone numbers, your insurance policy number and number, and doctor names and numbers.